boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 With the above you get all of the usual elastic syntax.
 Boolean searches `keanu AND reeves`, wildcards `kean*`, proximity `"keanu reeves"~2`, fuzzy search `kean~2` all work as you expect.
 You can target specific fields to search `person.name:keanu` or combine multiples of the above `person.name:kean~2 AND canadi*`.
 For cases where all you require is to present the information this might be enough.
 One thing to keep in mind however is that a search done like this will default to an OR search.
 This means each additional search term added to the query will increase the number or results which can seem counter intuitive.

-The other option is to post to the same endpoints using the elastic search syntax.
+The other option is to post to the same endpoints using the elasticsearch syntax.
 This is more complex and involved but provides the option to perform facet/aggregations and as such is likely what you will need to do.

 If craft the following HTTP requests and POST like the following,